mokko-labs/chaicombinator-jekyll-website/index.md

 Chai Combinator (Ahmedabad) is here to support startups in various ways, designed to complement existing organizations.

 ### Where do you meet?
-302 Parshwanath Business Park, Anandnagar Road, Prahladnagar, Ahmedabad 380014.
+Mokko Labs: 302 Parshwanath Business Park, Anandnagar Road, Prahladnagar, Ahmedabad 380014.
 Every Saturday from 3-6pm and weekdays by appointment.

-**We've got a lot more information coming.
-Just hang on..**